EugeniyKiyashko/DevExtreme-dxDemos/demos/PivotGrid - Excel Export Enhancements.md

 ### ExcelJS library

 ExcelJS is a library for reading, manipulating, and writing spreadsheet data and styles to Excel and JSON.
-See [ExcelJS: Browser](https://github.com/exceljs/exceljs#browser) for more information.
+See [ExcelJS](https://github.com/exceljs/exceljs) for more information.

 # Try It